sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 jenkins-worker-sample.yml

 I went ahead with deploying an application load balancer which fronts an EC2 application node.
-In this lesson, we will be showing a sample Apache (HTTPD) webserver running on the EC2 instance in question.
-We will write and execute custom Ansible playbooks for deploying a Jenkins application in the next section.
+In this lesson, I showed a sample Apache (HTTPD) webserver running on the EC2 instance in question.

 Resources:
 Terraform code for this lesson jenkins-master-sample.yml

-In this video, we go about deploying the HTTPS endpoint for our application.
-We do this by adding an HTTPS listener to the ALB we created in the previous lesson.
-We generate an SSL certificate to attach to the ALB HTTPS listener so that HTTPS traffic can be terminated at the ALB.
-We put a DNS domain in front of our load balancer and also enable http to https redirection.
+I went about deploying the HTTPS endpoint for my application.
+I did this by adding an HTTPS listener to the ALB we created in the previous lesson.
+I generated an SSL certificate to attach to the ALB HTTPS listener so that HTTPS traffic can be terminated at the ALB.
+I put a DNS domain in front of our load balancer and also enabled http to https redirection.

-Note: If you are following along in A Cloud Guru's provided Cloud Playground AWS Sandbox, your temporary AWS account should come with a public domain which has the following expression where xxx is a random three-digit number.

-cmcloudxxx.info

-(If you do not see the cmcloudxxx.info domain in HostedZone please delete the AWS Sandbox and start a new Sandbox.)

-If you're using Cloud Playground or your own AWS account with a personal domain, issue the following command to fetch the domain:

 $aws route53 list-hosted-zones

 Look for Name under the HostedZone field in the output of the above command.

 Resources: